jundalisay/superb/content/en/research/indian/idea/chapter-10.md

 It is just like the negative pratisaiṋcara of Brahma Cakra.

-Thus the progress and march of civilization can be represented as points of position and as the speed of approaching Puruśottama, respectively, by a collective body in Brahma Cakra.
+Thus, the progress of civilization can be represented:
+- as points of position, and
+- as the speed of approaching the Macrocosmic Nucleus <!-- Puruśottama -->, respectively, by a collective body in Brahma Cakra.

-The world is a transitory phase or changing phenomenon within the scope of the Cosmic Mind.
-It is going in eternal motion, and such a motion is the law of nature and the law of life.
+The world is a transitory phase <!-- or changing phenomenon --> within the <!-- scope of the --> Cosmic Mind.
+It is in eternal motion.
+Such a motion is the law of nature and the law of life.

 Stagnancy means death.
 Hence no power can check the social cycle of evolution.

 Any force, external or internal, can only retard or accelerate the speed of transition, but cannot prevent it from moving.

-Therefore progressive humanity should cast off all skeletons of the past.
+Therefore, progressive humanity should cast off all skeletons of the past.
 Human beings should go on accelerating the speed of progress for the good of humanity in general.